diegodanielcaceres10/angular-json-form/json-form-app/projects/angular-json-form/README.md

 ```
 ![](json-form-app/src/assets/img/buttons.png)

-Only one element must be a `submit` button.
 Set the `(event)` in a html template to capture the other events button.
 ```html
 <angular-json-form [form]="form" (event)="handleEvent($event)" (send)="handleValues($event)"></angular-json-form>
 ```